EZO Logo

 Asset maintenance can be daunting if the managers are unaware of which assets are under maintenance.
 Most service tickets are related to hardware assets.
 Without sufficient information on the history of assets, their configuration, and previous IT issues, more time would be spent figuring out these issues, delaying service resolution time and making the helpdesk management process challenging.

 Organizations are focused on managing hardware assets throughout their entire lifecycle.
 The hardware asset lifecycle involves several stages from planning to retirement, all of which ensure effective operations.
-Adopting a hardware asset management system can help organizations streamline asset management.
-Here’s how it can benefit each step of the lifecycle:

 1. Planning

-Organizations planning to purchase hardware assets focus on various factors that help them decide to buy.
-These factors include employee and business preference, compliance, and budget allotted.
-Once all factors are considered, the IT team looks for hardware solutions available and requests are submitted for procurement.
+Organizations planning to purchase hardware assets focus on various procurement factors.
+These include employee and business preferences, compliance, and budget allotted.

 2. Procurement